vAndrewKarma/Typescript-Express-StarterKit/README.md

 To containerize your Typescript-Express-StarterKit application using Docker, follow these steps:

-1. Build the Docker image:

-`docker build -t express-typescript-app .`

-2. Run the Docker container, mapping the desired host port to the container port:
+1. Run the Docker container in development mode:

-`docker run -p <host-port>:<container-port> express-typescript-app`
+`docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d `

-3. Good job, now your server is listening to `<host-port>`.
+2. Good job, now your server is listening to `<host-port>`.

 ## Contributing